nichollskc/peptide-binding/README.md

 python3 -m peptidebinding.training.logistic_regression with representation='fingerprints' dataset='beta/small/10000/clust' num_folds=10 num_param_sets=10
 ```

 This command can be placed in a script so it can be submitted as a cluster job.
 An example script is [peptidebinding/training/submit_train.sh].
 Note that the conda environment must be activated before running the commands.
-See also [#### Marcopolo cluster notes].
+See also special notes about working with the [Marcopolo cluster](#marcopolo-cluster-notes).

 NOTE: tensorflow doesn't have the right pre-requisites on marcopolo so the neural_network model cannot be run there.